TandaHQ/work-samples/reddit clone (react)/README.md

 ## The challenge

-[Reddit](https://www.reddit.com/) looks okay... but we think you can remake it your own image.
-Your challenge it use the Reddit API to build a Reddit clone, using either React, or React Native.
+[Reddit](https://www.reddit.com/) looks okay... but we think you can remake it in your own image.
+Your challenge is to use the Reddit API to build a Reddit clone, using either React, or React Native.
 There are a couple things we need to see and a couple that would be interesting extensions if you're feeling adventurous.